sentinel-official/docs/docs/full-node-setup/upgrade.md

 ---
-title: Software Upgrade
+title: Chain Upgrade
-sidebar_position: 1
+sidebar_position: 11
 ---

-# Software Upgrade
+# Chain Upgrade

 This guide outlines the steps required to upgrade your Sentinel Hub software.
 Follow these instructions carefully to ensure a smooth process.